 If you’ve been wanting to try your hand at foraging for some wild edibles, purslane is a really easy place to start.

-But while you’re harvesting purslane for your dinner table, be sure to pull a couple of plants by the root so you can begin growing purslane in your yard.
+But while you’re harvesting purslane for your dinner table, be sure to dig a couple of plants out by the root so you can begin growing purslane in your yard.

 You’ll like having it close at hand, I think.